PWNFinance/gm_ethbarcelona/events/feeding-financial-freedom/readme.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Feeding Financial Freedom: Refi and DeFi at ETH Barcelona's Workshop Web 3 Dinner Series
+title: Feeding Financial Freedom - Refi and DeFi at ETH Barcelona's Workshop Web 3 Dinner Series

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: Experience the Refi Farm-Table Dinner Series in Barcelona, Spain, merging sustainable finance with culinary excellence.
+description: Experience the Refi FarmTable Dinner Series in Barcelona, Spain, merging sustainable finance with culinary excellence.
 Powered by the NEAR Foundation, Celo Organization, and Unstoppable Domains.

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Feeding Financial Freedom: Refi and DeFi at ETH Barcelona's Workshop Web 3 Dinner Series
+name: Feeding Financial Freedom - Refi and DeFi at ETH Barcelona's Workshop Web 3 Dinner Series

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.